Updated: Mar 19

-I often teach this as a multi-day class around my region.
-However, I have decided to use my teaching materials to create a shortened version of the class, that you can return to for a refresher as needed.
+I often teach this presentation on how to identify a bird, as a multi-day class around my region.
+However, I have decided to use my teaching materials to create a shortened version of "How to ID a Bird," that you can return to for a refresher as needed.
 If I do not want to watch my videos more than once, why would you?
-I will not be posting any recommendations for gear in this post.
-Instead, if you want my gear recommendations for those new to birdwatching and wildlife watching, visit my Amazon Influencer Storefront, or check out my posts in the Gear tab of the blog.

 Basics of Bird Identification